fallen-icarus/cardano-loans/README.md

 changing of the lender address.
 In this scenario, the Key NFT would be "moving" to a new UTxO which means it would be found in the transaction inputs, as opposed to the reference inputs.

-When updating the address for multiple loans, **The order of the update outputs matter!** The order of the corresponding collateral outputs must be in the same order as the update inputs *and* the corresponding Key NFT outputs must be in the same order as the update inputs.
+When updating the address for multiple loans, **The order of the update outputs matter!** The rules are exactly the same as when accepting offers: the order of the corresponding collateral outputs must be in the same order as the update inputs *and* the corresponding Key NFT outputs must be in the same order as the update inputs.
 You can still have other outputs mixed in.
 This order restriction dramatically improves performance, but shouldn't negatively impact composability.

 ##### Claiming Expired Collateral